jgx02c/jgx02c/README.md

 ### My name is Joshua.

 - 🔭 I’m currently working on Dialogica.
+All current contributions are under my work account since funding in August 2025.
 - 📦 I maintain an NPM package called react-cursive-handwrite.
 - 🌱 I’m learning TensorFlow and diving into Machine Learning.
 - 👯 I’m open to collaborating on exciting new challenges.